Cydia

 Cydia is a graphical user interface of APT for iOS.
-It enables a user to find and install software unauthorized by Apple on jailbroken iPhones, iPads and iPod Touch devices.
+It enables a user to find and install software unauthorized by Apple on jailbroken iPhones, iPads and iPod touch devices.
 It also refers to the digital distribution platform for software on iOS accessed through Cydia software.
 Most of the software packages available through Cydia are free of charge, although some require purchasing.

 Cydia is developed by Jay Freeman (named "saurik") and his company, SaurikIT.
-The name "Cydia" is a reference to the moth genus Cydia, notably the Codling Moth (Cydia pomonella), which eats fruits such as apples and pears.
+The name "Cydia" is a reference to the moth genus Cydia, notably the codling moth (Cydia pomonella), which eats fruits such as apples and pears.

 Purpose and function

-Cydia provides a graphical user interface (GUI) to jailbroken users using Advanced Packaging Tool (a package manager) repositories to install software unavailable on the App Store.
-Cydia is based on APT, ported to iOS as part of Jay Freeman's Telesphoreo project.
+Cydia provides a graphical user interface (GUI) to jailbroken devices using Advanced Packaging Tool (a package manager) repositories to install software unavailable on the App Store.
+Cydia is based on UIKit and was written by Jay Freeman after porting APT to iOS as part of his Telesphoreo project.

-Packages are downloaded through a list of repositories.
-Packages are installed through the list of repositories a user has installed.
-Apps are installed in the same location as Apple's own applications, in the /Applications directory.
+Packages are downloaded through the list of repositories a user has installed.
+Apps are installed in the same location as Apple's own applications, in the /Application directory.
 Jailbroken devices can also still buy and download apps normally from the official App Store.
 Some jailbreaking tools install Cydia automatically, while others may not.